XanaduAI/jet/docs/use/tensor_networks.rst

 While ``TensorNetwork::Contract()`` is simple to use, it is unlikely to exhibit optimal performance for large tensor networks.
-One alternative to the vanilla tensor network contractor is the ``TaskBasedCpuContractor`` class which models a tensor network contraction as a parallel task scheduling problem where each task encapsulates a local tensor contraction.
+One alternative to the vanilla tensor network contractor is the ``TaskBasedContractor`` class which models a tensor network contraction as a parallel task scheduling problem where each task encapsulates a local tensor contraction.
 Such a formulation enables intermediate tensors which do not depend on each another to be contracted